Build a site

 1. Between the introduction and footer rows, add another Row card.

-Row inserted between the Introduction and footer rows
+Row between the Introduction and footer rows

-2. For Text Color, type #ffffff.
+2. In the Row side panel, for Text Color, type #ffffff.
 For Background Color, type #6a9ab0.

 3. Click Layout to return to the Customize side panel.
 Add a Text card to the empty row.